chetdeva/recyclerview-bindings/README.md

 ## RecyclerView Bindings

-RecyclerViewBindings provides a wrapper class RecyclerViewScrollCallback which can be used to add Scroll to Bottom and Pull to Refresh capability to your RecyclerView.
+RecyclerViewBindings provides a wrapper class RecyclerViewScrollCallback which can be used to add Scroll to Bottom (Endless Scroll) and Pull to Refresh capability to your RecyclerView.
 You can make use of DataBinding to bind it via XML.

 <img src="./README_images/recyclerview_bindings.gif" width="300" height="534"/>